dgmachado/devops-tools/README.md

 My recommendation is that you use at least two distinct pipeline environments, one specific for development and tests and another to production.
 There are two main direction to improve this system – adding more functionality and deepening the quality of the setup.
 The list of possible extensions is very long.
 Here are some examples:

 - Manage code quality (SonarQube)
-- Package manager (NugetServer, Maven, ...)
+- Package manager (NPM, NugetServer, Maven, ...)
 - Auto-scaling system (Jmeter)
 - Project management platform (Taiga)